What Is Expense Ratio In Mutual Fund?

 If a mutual fund has total annual expenses of ₹1 crore and net assets of ₹100 crore, its expense ratio would be:

-The expense ratio has a direct impact on a fund's returns.
+The expense ratio can significantly reduce a fund's returns over the longer term.
 The lower the expense ratio, the higher the net returns to investors.
-This is because the expense ratio is deducted from the fund's gross returns before calculating the NAV.

 • Fund A: 12% - 2% = 10%